Laura Starr, C.A.

 Senior Archivist and Business Development Manager

-Ms. Starr also provides contract and project management on authorized Archives and Collections Management projects.
-Ms. Starr served as the archival technical expert and contract manager on a multi-year (2010-2016) IDIQ Contract for Archival Services to the National Park Service.
+Ms. Starr is an accomplished project and contract manager.
+She served as the archival technical expert and contract manager on a multi-year IDIQ Contract for Archival Services to the National Park Service (2010-2016).
 She has successfully managed archives projects within the government, commercial, and academic sectors, ensuring 100% client satisfaction and bringing projects to completion on time and under budget.
 She also provides technical support and mentoring to our teams of archivists in the Rockville office and at off-site locations.

 During her 10+ years of archives experience, Ms. Starr has completed a wide array of projects, including:

 - Planning: developing archival tactical and strategic plans for phased or holistic archives and museum projects and programs;

 - Assessments: assessing the current state of Federal and private archival programs and recommending short and long term actions for improvement of facilities, collection policies, archival management, technology solutions, and preservation;